Alfystar/EMP/README.md

 This is a C++ library to perform the  send/receive data between any platform (arduino, unix, ecc...) with any type of data pack using the UART/USART, the user need to chose very small configuration and pass very small data.

-The key feature are the transmission between 2 different machine using UART/USART, indipendently form the machine on the other size, for example:
+The key feature are the transmission between 2 different machine using UART/USART, indipendently form the machine on the other usedSpace, for example:

 - Arduino <==> Arduino
 - Arduino <==> Linux (Raspberry Pi for example)